stuckie/stuckie.github.io/_posts/2012-06-01-atomicom-releases-for-may.md

 Hawthorne Park Lite THD being an interesting one, in that the high price is actually there to help fund the next title, and to also allow you to give us feedback to shape our next game.

-I&#8217;ve also updated bits about the site, although the information for the newer games isn&#8217;t as nicely laid out as the older stuff; but it&#8217;s atleast there now.
+I've also updated bits about the site, although the information for the newer games isn't as nicely laid out as the older stuff; but it's atleast there now.

  [1]: https://play.google.com/store/apps/details?id=uk.co.atomicom.angrywife
  [2]: https://play.google.com/store/apps/details?id=uk.co.atomicom.angrywife_free